A Firm That Will Guide You Towards Better Future

 In these and other child support cases, courts have the right to deviate from the formula-derived child support payment where appropriate.
 The parent asking for the modification from what the formula indicates will have the obligation of requesting the change and presenting evidence as to why the formula-derived amount isn’t appropriate.

-Even if both parents share equal time with a child, keep in mind that the court takes both parties incomes into account.
-If one parent makes less than another, the higher income earning parent will likely be ordered to pay child support.
+Even if both parents share equal time with a child, keep in mind that the court takes both parties' incomes into account.
+If one parent makes less than another, the higher-income earning parent will likely be ordered to pay child support.
 Contact us to learn more.

 The goal of child support isn’t simply to provide the bare minimum amount that the parent will need to feed, clothe, and shelter the child.
-Child support is intended to provide children with a lifestyle that corresponds with their parents.
+Child support is intended to provide children with a lifestyle that corresponds with that of their parents.

 For example, the parent may use child support payments to help them afford to move to a different neighborhood or into an ideal home, providing the life and family that the child needs to thrive.